JSBmanD/docs/pages/web/integrate.md

     - Validate with the [Branch Dashboard](https://dashboard.branch.io/liveview/events)

+    [block:callout]
+{
+  "type": "warning",
-    !!! warning "Custom Event Name"
+  "title": "Custom Event Name",
-        The name `custom event` is reserved by Branch.
-Please ensure you give your custom event an actual name.
+  "body": "The name `custom event` is reserved by Branch.
+Please ensure you give your custom event an actual name."
+}
+[/block]

         We strongly recommend using custom event names that contain no more than 40 characters, contain only letters, numbers, hyphens, spaces and underscores, and do not start with a hyphen.